FelipeEnne/find-your-course/README.md

 ### Login Page

+Is a simple login page where the user can enter the App.

 <img src="./public/img/login.png" alt="Login Page" >

 ### Signup Page

+User can create an account.

 <img src="./public/img/signup.png" alt="Signup Page" >

 ### Home Page

+The home page is a list of courses and the user can select a specific course to find out more and favorite it.

 <img src="./public/img/home.png" alt="Home Page" >

 ### Info Page

+On this page the user has more information about the course and can favorite it.

 <img src="./public/img/info.png" alt="Info Page" >

 ### Favorite Page

+Shows the courses the user has favored.

 <img src="./public/img/favorites.png" alt="Favorite Page" >